Census Dots

 Native American/Other

-Of the 180 places in Vermont, Bradford is the 47th most populous.
+Bradford is ranked the 46th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bradford was ranked the 47th most populous place in the 2020 Census.

 Bradford's White Population